danosborne/api-post/starling-st.md

   ensure: [ file close ]
 ```

 Granted, the above listing is not the most exciting piece of code.
 It does, however, show some of Smalltalk's idiosyncrasies.
 Temporary variables are declared between vertical bars.
 They are dynamically typed.
 Everything is an object that responds to messages.
 Code within square brackets is evaluated only when a message is sent to the block.
-These blocks are closures which can take arguments --or not-- and are used extensively, for example when iterating over collections, or when evaluating conditionals like the `whileFalse` expression above.
+These blocks are closures which can take arguments --or not-- and are used extensively, for example when iterating over collections, when evaluating conditionals like the `whileFalse` expression above, or when setting _pluggable_ behaviour in a class without resorting to subclassing (such an example will follow).
 Apart from being a pure object language, Smalltalk is also functional.

 The client can now resolve the base URL like so: